teknofage/python-testing-and-architecture/lab/refactoring/readme.md

 ## Exercise 20: 'Replace Nested Conditional With Gaurd Clauses' Technique

-Study '**replace_nested_conditional_with_gaurd_clauses.py**'.
-Use 'replace nested conditional with gaurded clauses' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.
+Study '**replace_nested_conditional_with_guard_clauses.py**'.
+Use 'replace nested conditional with guarded clauses' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

 ## Exercise 21: 'Move Attribute' Technique